Dark Matter annihilation energy output and its effects on the high-z IGM: Conclusions

-We find that the presence of annihilating and clumped DM may result in significant deviations in the evolutions of the inferred temperature and ionization fraction for $z \lesssim 20$.
-For example, in the scenario that takes into account the clustering of DM at all levels, as well as the adiabatic compression, a $1TeV$ WIMP with thermal relic annihilation cross-section may { increase the temperature of the IGM to the $\sim 100 K$ level, or contribute to the ionization fraction rising it to a value of $\sim 5 \times 10^{-3}$ at redshift zero} (not considering PopIII stars).
-We conclude that although the DM annihilation can have a significant impact on the inferred properties of the IGM, it cannot be regarded as an alternative reionization scenario, because even in the case of a $10GeV$ WIMP (with lower mass than favoured by { direct} and indirect detections and accelerator constraints), the value of $x_{e}$ at $z<100$ does not rise over { 0.03}.
+We conclude that although the DM annihilation can have a significant impact on the inferred properties of the IGM, it cannot be regarded as an alternative reionization scenario, because even in the case of a $10GeV$ WIMP (with lower mass than favoured by direct and indirect detections and accelerator constraints), the value of $x_{e}$ at $z<100$ does not rise over 0.03.
 This is in agreement with the results obtained by \cite{MFP06}, where for all the different models of decaying or annihilating DM considered by the authors, they obtained values of $x_{e}$ at $z<100$ of at most 0.3 (for the case of axino-type Light Dark Matter with a mass of $10MeV$ and without considering PopIII stars).
 We note however that among the models that they considered, only the neutralino DM model is comparable to our results for the no clumpiness case.
 Both results are in good agreement, however we do not use exactly the same mass as they do, and we do not consider cross-section enhancement.
 Varying the mass of the WIMP and considering a constant enhancement in cross-section can have enormous effects on the properties of the IGM as the DM energy injection rate scales as $\propto \frac{<\sigma v>}{m_{\chi}}$ (disregarding the variation in the presence of substructure when changing $m_{\chi}$ due to free-streaming effects).